How the BBMC Came to Be – A Cautionary Tale

 The City as Adversary

-Despite all of our well-documented successes, the City of St. John’s was an obstacle at every turn.
-Mayor Andy Wells was still smarting from his botched public announcement years earlier and resented our presence in the building.
-Further to that, I had been an outspoken critic of Andy Wells, especially when he tried to pass a draconian by-law banning show posters and the sharing of information via paper within the city limits.
-His by-law was in conflict with the Canadian Human Rights Code and with the help of a few high profile publicity initiatives, it was defeated.
-When Wells lost that fight, I became one of the many people on his hit list.
+Despite all of our well-documented successes, the City of St. John’s threw obstacles in our way at every turn.
+Mayor Andy Wells was still sooking about his botched public announcement with FLOW years earlier, and he really resented our presence in the building.
+Further, in years past, I’d called him out more than one, especially when he introduced and had passed a draconian by-law banning show posters and the sharing of information via paper within the city limits.
+He was the kind of guy who dreamt up laws that were in conflict with the Canadian Human Rights Code, so after a small group of us pulled off a couple of well organized publicity moments, the law was repealed.

 For a time, Councillor Shannie Duff was a supportive voice, but the atmosphere at City Hall was pretty toxic.
-It was dominated by the usual bullies, evident at City Council meetings but much worse behind the scenes—particularly from Wells and others like Art Puddister.
+It was dominated by the usual bullies, evident at City Council meetings but so much worse behind the scenes—particularly from Wells and others like the ironically named Art Puddister.
 I was told by insiders that Andy Wells frequently went on tirades through the building, threatening peoples’ jobs and generating fear.
-As I learned the hard way, public statements by politicians rarely reflected their actual intentions or actions; decisions are personal, not civic-minded; and most decisions are made behind closed doors.
+As I also learned the hard way, public statements by politicians rarely reflect their actual intentions or actions; decisions are personal, not civic-minded; and most decisions are made behind closed doors.

 The Lost Grant

 To this day, government funding for capital costs for any arts purpose is almost non-existent.
 In 2005, we managed to secure commitments for a Cultural Spaces Canada grant that would have covered major capital costs—repairs, soundproofing, structural upgrades, and new equipment—amounting to over a hundred and twenty-five thousand dollars.
-Cultural Spaces Canada were concerned about the City’s lack of commitment on paper and, unbeknownst to us, they sent a representative, Michelle Haire, to talk to City Council to encourage them to support the project with real dollars.
-All CSC needed was a $40,000 commitment from the City to unlock the federal funds.
+Cultural Spaces Canada were supportive of the project but they were concerned about the City’s lack of commitment on paper.
+Unbeknownst to us, they sent a representative, Michelle Haire, to talk to City Council to encourage them to support the project with real dollars.
+All CSC asked for a $40,000 commitment from the City to unlock the federal funds.

 The City Council held their vote in private, not at a public City Council meeting.
 With Shannie Duff out of town, the council split evenly.
 The tie gave Andy Wells the deciding vote.
-He voted no. His personal grudges outweighed the needs of the arts community.
+He voted no. So, his personal grudges outweighed the needs of the arts community.

 Without the City’s contribution, we lost the Cultural Spaces Canada grant.
 In the ultimate gas-lighting move, the City then turned around and ordered us to upgrade the building within 60 days or face eviction—an impossible task without the lost funding.